 Our business is tied to market conditions in the semiconductor industry, which is highly cyclical.
-Because our business is, and will continue to be, dependent on the requirements of semiconductor companies for subcontracted packaging and test services, any downturn in the semiconductor industry or any other industry that uses a significant number of semiconductor devices, such as the personal computer and telecommunication devices industries, could have a material adverse effect on our business and operating results.
-We are currently experiencing a downturn in the semiconductor industry, which has negatively impacted our revenues, margins and net loss.
-A significant portion of our operating expenses is relatively fixed in nature, and planned expenditures are based in part on anticipated customer orders, which are difficult to estimate due to the industry downturn.
+Because our business is, and will continue to be, dependent on the requirements of semiconductor companies for subcontracted packaging and test services, any downtum in the semiconductor industry or any other industry that uses a significant number of semiconductor devices, such as the personal computer and telecommunication devices industries, could have a material adverse effect on our business and operating results.
+We are currently experiencing a downtum in the semiconductor industry, which has negatively impacted our revenues, margins and net loss.
+A significant portion of our operating expenses is relatively fixed in nature, and planned expenditures are based in part on anticipated customer orders, which are difficult to estimate due to the industry downtum.
 Our customers' aggregate forecasts have weakened considerably during 2004 in connection with a greater level of uncertainty regarding end-market demand.
 This trend is materially hindering our visibility into revenue, the mix of that revenue, capacity utilization and the pricing environment.
-In addition, our fixed operating costs and excess capacity have increased in part as a result of our efforts to expand our capacity through acquisitions, including the acquisition of certain operations and assets in Shanghai, China and Singapore from IBM and Xin Development Co., Ltd. in May 2004, and the acquisition of capital stock of Unitive, Inc. and Unitive Semiconductor Taiwan Corporation in August 2004.
+In addition, our fixed operating costs and excess capacity through acquisitions, including the acquisition of certain operations and assets in Shanghai, China and Singapore from IBM and Xin Development Co., Ltd. in May 2004, and the acquisition of capital stock of Unitive, Inc. and Unitive Semiconductor Taiwan Corporation in August 2004.
 We cannot predict if and when industry conditions will improve.
 If industry conditions do not improve, we could sustain significant losses, which could materially impact our business including our liquidity.